RunnersNum40/RunnersNum40/README.md

 I'm a first year engineering student at the University of Toronto.
-I am study Engineering Science which has two foundational years before I will choose a program to specialise in.
+I study Engineering Science which has two foundational years before I can choose a program to specialise in.

 <!--
 **RunnersNum40/RunnersNum40** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.